Leochan6/figma-magireco/README.md

 3. Update an existing Character Display if a mistake was made or as you progress though the game.
 4. Copy the properties of an existing Character Display to create a new or update an existing one.
 5. Automatic placement of newly create Character Displays with respect to the selected Character Display or parent Frame.
+6. Convert copied Character Display frames from one file to another file to work with the new file.

 ## Usage